Our Funding

 • A summary of the top applicants is shared with the full membership by the first Friday in August

-• Finalists are then invited to the voting meeting and given time to respond to questions from members
+• Finalists are then invited to a member meeting and given time to respond to questions from members

 Award announcement: